anazarkin1/pubcal/deliverables/product.md

   * Tech: Web Design
   * Bio: Amanda made a life-long decision to visit all countries in the world.
     Usually she changes her place of residence every 6 months.
-It's important for her to keep track of all public holidays in her new country, last time she had to stay hungry for the whole day because it was a special holiday in Spain and the shops were closed.
-Also, it's nice to see different festivals and art galleries that are happening in her new city of residence.
-She wants a simple way to organize all that in her personal calendar which she also uses for work.
+It's important for her to keep track of all public holidays in her new country.
+Last time she had to stay hungry for the whole day because it was a special holiday in Spain and all the shops were closed.
+Also, it's nice to see different festivals and art galleries that are happening in the new city of residence.
+She wants a simple way to organize all events in her personal calendar which she also uses for work.
   * Goals: Easy way to find recurring events that are happening at some location and keep track of them.

 ### User 3: Kira (Subscriber)